Fiona Bruce: Personal life

 Bruce met Nigel Sharrocks (born 1956) when he was director of the advertising agency where she worked.
 He is non-executive chairman of Digital Cinema Media.
-They married in July 1994 in Islington, London.
-The couple have two children, a son born in January 1998 and a daughter born in November 2001.
-Bruce encountered much adverse publicity for her decision to return to work with Crimewatch 16 days after the birth of her daughter.
-In 2014, Bruce stated that she does not use social media because of the misogynistic abuse directed towards female celebrities.
-She lives in Belsize Park, north-west London.
+They married in July 1994 in Islington, London and have two children, a son born in January 1998 and a daughter born in November 2001.
+Their main residence is in Belsize Park, London, and they have a second home in Sydenham, Oxfordshire.
+In 2014, Bruce stated that she did not use social media because of the misogynistic abuse directed towards female celebrities.

 She was awarded the female Rear of the Year title in 2010, and accepted it in person.
 The following year, however, she declared that her acceptance of it had been "hypocritical" and that the award was "demeaning".